 Many psychologists do “grief therapy” along with the other counseling issues.
 Thanatologists deal exclusively with issues around death and dying, loss and grieving.

 Grief counseling is not therapy.
-It is the support of emotionally healthy people who have suffered a trauma or loss, and help them return to an emotionally stable, pre trauma, life.
+It is the support of emotionally healthy people who have suffered a trauma or loss, and helps them return to an emotionally stable, although different, life.

 Everyone who suffers one of these losses will (and should) grieve.
 But not everyone who is grieving needs grief counseling.
 The difference depends on many factors, such as: